What is happiness?

 In fact, happiness does have a pretty important role in our lives, and it can have a huge impact on the way we live our lives.
 Although researchers have yet to pin down the definition or an agreed-upon framework for happiness, there’s a lot we have learned in the last few decades.

-To dive into the science of happiness, what it actually is, and why it matters, read on!
+This article will dive into the science of happiness, what it actually is, and why it matters.

 This article contains: